 - ROP(Reorder Point).

-Economic Order Quantity: is a formula used for calculating and assessing the correct number of units a business should be adding to their inventory.
+It is a formula used for calculating and assessing the correct number of units a business should be adding to their inventory.
 EOQ reduces the total cost of inventory management including factors such as order costs, holding costs, and shortage costs.

-Reorder Point: as a business, knowing your EOQ will aid in helping to set up the proper inventory levels to keep.
+As a business, knowing your EOQ will aid in helping to set up the proper inventory levels to keep.
 For example, if a company’s existing inventory is running low, when is the best time to place a new order for stock reimbursement?
 Knowing this offers a way to approach out of stock scenarios.